9th - Aug - 2016

 Are there more secure methods than SMS 2FA without losing the convenience?

 It is important to emphasise that ‘deprecate’ in this context is not banning or disallowing but rather recommending other methods are used in its place.
-Paul Grassi writes on the NIST blog that they simply want to discourage the use of SMS because “you can use this puppy for now, but it’s on its way out.”
+Paul Grassi writes on the NIST blog that they simply want to discourage the use of SMS because

 There is no denying that more secure methods do exist provided that the user is willing to download a TOTP or other app and configure that app to work with a particular service.
 This seems unlikely to be done across mainstream, non-technical users for the reasons cited below.
 Furthermore this method, albeit more secure, is no silver bullet for replacing SMS entirely.